-Bayesian networks of data from a cohort study:
+Bayesian networks of data from an asthma cohort study:

 A question of interest was whether respiratory infections led to the wheeziness of childhood asthma, given that they are correlated and a viable mechanism has been postulated.
 My networks indicate that it is probably the other way around, with wheezing in response to airborne allergens allowing infectious agents to penetrate deeper into the lungs.
 (The atopy label indicates the class of antibody involved in the allergic response.)

 We tried a number of variable combinations, favouring those for which edges were either very dark or very faint, and avoiding intermediate shades as far as possible.
-We then got a stronger signal by considering not upper vs lower respiratory infections, but upper plus/minus lower respiratory infections, indicating that the total number of infections didn't change, but that more infections penetrated the lower respiratory tract instead of being contained to the upper respiratory tract.
+We then got a stronger signal by considering not upper vs lower respiratory infections, but upper-plus-lower vs upper-minus-lower respiratory infections, indicating that the total number of infections didn't change, but that more infections penetrated the lower respiratory tract instead of being contained to the upper respiratory tract.

 Biological subtypes of asthma from exclusive predictors:

-A variable predictive of a only a given subtype will be weakly predictive of the more general case.
-The corresponding Areas Under the Curve are related in a way determined by the fraction of cases belonging to the subtype, allowing the definition of an index which indicates whether the predictive power of the variable is exclusive to the subtype in question.
+Asthma comes in a variety of subtypes characterised by things like triggers, severity, age-of-onset and medication response.
+A variable which is strongly predictive of only one particular subtype will be weakly predictive of the more general case.
+I derived a mathematical relationship between the corresponding Areas Under the Curve determined by the fraction of cases belonging to the subtype.
+This gave me a means of determining whether the predictive power of a given variable is exclusive to the subtype in question.

 If we consider a sample set whose cases may be neatly divided into two or more sub-cases a, b, ... .
 For concreteness, the general case could be fifth-year asthma divided into asthma which is triggered (subcase a), or not triggered (subcase b), by allergens.
 Suppose a given classifier, P say, scores an AUC of auca predicting sub-case a but could not distinguish other general cases from controls.
 In our example a classifier using antibody concentrations in the blood might be partially predictive of later allergic asthma but not of asthma without allergy.
 The case-control pairs can then be divided into those whose case is a member of a, and those whose is not, i.e. those for which the asthma is allergy-driven and those for which it is not.
 The former is predicted with an AUC of $auc_a$, the latter with an AUC of 0.5 which is equivalent to random guessing.
 It follows that when P is used to predict the general case, then it would score an AUC of